Jobs that allow you to travel sound simple.

 It can also become a job that does not suck when the work is scoped clearly and the pay matches the responsibility.

-Writing is one of the classic jobs that let you travel.
+Writing is one of the classic jobs that allow you to travel.

 But there is a difference between low-paid content mills and serious content strategy.